3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 When you are working with firmware and embedded systems usually you flash some microchips at least several times a day.
 Often you use SWD (Serial Wire Debug) interface to do so.
-It is fast and simple, but requires additional device, a programmer, witch sometimes tend to crash.
+It is fast and simple but requires an additional device, a programmer, which sometimes tend to crash.
 RTE (Remote Testing Environment), which we use to control devices under tests, is equipped with many interfaces to contact with our device in any possible way.
 But not SWD.
 The whole idea is to emulate it with dedicated software and make use of the state of RTE pins for all